bekzodbuyukov/postgresql-experience/README.md

 # postgresql-experience
-To get experience of using PostgreSQL
+To get an experience of using PostgreSQL

 ## Setting virtual environment, Docker and creating Django project
 Follow [these](https://github.com/bekzodbuyukov/docker-experience) steps.